Free Fitness / Fat Loss / Weight Loss / Exercise Information Resource

 Foods that Help Reduce Stress

 Whole grains, high fiber food, beans, legumes, moderate amount of lean meat, low fat dairy products, nuts, seeds etc are necessary for alleviating stress levels.
 Vegetables and fruits are rich in several nutrients that are necessary to relieve the symptoms and thus lower stress levels.
-White beans, black eyed peas, tomatoes and pinto beans are exceptional vegetable sources of thiamin, which are useful in defeating temporary depression.
+White beans, black eyed peas, tomatoes and pinto beans are exceptional vegetable sources of thiamine (Vitamin B1), which are useful in defeating temporary depression.

 Eat foods high or rich in potassium such as squash, orange juice, potatoes, limes, apricots, bananas, avocados and peaches.